 See our Ratings Methodology.

-To help you find a leaf blower that doesn’t suck (or does, depending on what you need), we asked nearly 300 Aussies about the leaf blower they purchased and used in the last two years.
-Respondents rated brands on reliability & performance, fuel economy & battery life, maintenance & servicing, ease of use, noise, value for money and overall satisfaction.
+To help you find a leaf blower that doesn’t suck (or does, depending on what you need), we asked nearly 400 Aussies about the leaf blower they purchased and used in the last five years.
+Respondents rated brands on reliability & performance, fuel economy & battery life, maintenance & servicing, ease of use, noise, design, value for money and overall satisfaction.
 Manufacturers which received the minimum sample size of 30 responses are featured in our report.

-Ryobi cleaned up best in our latest ratings, after it earned five-star reviews across all categories.
+Ozito cleaned up best in our latest ratings, after it earned five-star reviews across most categories.
+Read on to find out more about the best-rated leaf blowers in Australia.

 Australian brand Ozito offers a wide variety of different power and garden tools, ranging from cordless drills to sanders, from chainsaws to lawn mowers and of course, leaf blowers.
-Sold exclusively through Bunnings, Ozito’s range features electric models, and provides one of the widest line-ups on the market.
+Sold exclusively through Bunnings, Ozito’s range features electric models, provides a wide variety of models to choose from.

-One of the models you can find is the Power X Change Cordless Blower (PXCBLS-018).
-It’s equipped with an 18V battery, capable of producing 210km/hr air speed.
-It also has a lightweight 1.35kg design.
-If you’re after something with a bit more grunt to it, the Ozito Power X Change Cordless Jet Blower includes two 18V batteries and a Turbo Boost function.
+One of the models you can find is the PXC Cordless Blower, which comes equipped with an 18V battery, capable of producing 210km/hr air speed.
+It also has a lightweight 1.35kg design, ideal for carrying around.
+If you’re after something with a bit more grunt to it, the Ozito PXC Cordless Jet Blower includes two 18V batteries and a Turbo Boost function to make short work of those pesky leaves, in addition to being equipped with a soft-grip handle and variable speed dial for comfort and ease of use.

 In addition to traditional leaf blower models, Ozito also offers a number of blower-vacuum options.
-This includes the 3-in-1 Electric Blower Vacuum-Mulcher, which contains a 45L vacuum bag and a 15:1 mulching ratio.
-The entire range, including individual models and kits, usually costs between $29.98 and $199.
+This includes the 3-in-1 Electric Blower Vacuum-Mulcher, which contains a 45L vacuum bag and a 10:1 mulching ratio, in addition to some wheels so that you don’t have to carry it around for all of your yard work.
+Ozito models can be purchased for around $50 to $300, depending on the model and whether you opt for a kit as well.

 Known for its range of power tools, Black & Decker also produces a number of garden tools to help you tackle any DIY or lawncare job you have around the house.
 Primarily available in electric models, a Black & Decker leaf blower can be picked up from hardware and power tool retailers.

 The 18V Cordless Leaf Blower is Black & Decker’s introductory model, and features a soft grip handle for comfort and control, along with a 209km/hr power output to help you clear a path.
-Weighing in at only 1.7kg, it also features a Power Boost function to help you tackle those bigger jobs, ideal for those who are looking to spruce up the lawn without going overboard.
-Black & Decker’s range includes a 2500W Blower Vac – which features a 40L bag and 310km/hr output – as well as a 36V Blower Vac, which comes equipped with a 7:1 mulching ratio, as well as multiple modes if you’re looking to switch between power or running time.
+Weighing in at only 1.7kg, it also features a Power Boost function to help you tackle those bigger jobs.
+You can also opt for the 1850 Axial Blower, which features a lightweight design and a blowing speed of up 225km/hr, or the 36V 3-in-1 Blower Vac, which features eight adjustable power settings and a 3-in-1 blowing, vacuuming and mulching function to help tackle multiple parts of the garden.

 Another familiar face in the power tool and yard equipment market, Japanese brand Makita offers a number of tools and models for Aussies to choose from.
 Its leaf blower range includes both petrol and electric models, with some suited for smaller backyards, while others are better suited for those looking to clean every corner and crevice.

 While at first glance all leaf blowers look to do the same thing, there are a few differences that you should be aware of before you head on down to your local store.
-In addition to how they’re powered (electric versus petrol models), leaf blowers are also categorised as handheld, backpack or walk behind models, with each suiting different workloads.
+In addition to how they’re powered, leaf blowers are also categorised differently, with each suiting different workloads.
+Types of leaf blowers include:

 Handheld models will likely be what you picture when you think of leaf blowers, and what you’d likely see when your over-enthusiastic neighbour gets stuck into their yard-work early on Sunday mornings.
 Handheld models are just that – handheld – and are generally the lightest option available, but can still pack a punch to help clear any debris.